jezzsantos/saastack/README_DERIVATIVE.md

 > Note: As a result of this build step you should see new bundle file (e.g. `0123456789abcdef.bundle.js`) appear in the `wwwroot` folder.
 This file should never be added to source control.

-### Environment Variables

-You need to create your own version of the `.env` file on your computer (not source controlled).

-1. Copy the `src/WebsiteHost/ClientApp/.env.example` to `src/WebsiteHost/ClientApp/.env`.

-> DO NOT add this file `.env` to source control!
-This files exists locally for security purposes, and in order to have the right environment variables in place when running and testing the JS App.

 # Build & Deploy

 When pushed, all branches will be built and tested with GitHub actions